Amanda Shires: Musical style

 David Menconi of the magazine Spin said that Shires "sings [...] like an earthbound Emmylou Harris", and her vocals have been likened to those of Dolly Parton.
 The imagery in her songwriting has been compared to that of Tom Waits.
 Although her principal instrument is the fiddle, she also plays the ukulele.

 Personal life

 Shires began dating fellow musician Jason Isbell in 2011.
 The couple married on February 23, 2013 and had their first child on September 1, 2015.
 She was previously in a relationship with singer Rod Picott.
+In December 2023, Isbell filed for divorce from Shires.
+Their divorce was finalized in March 2025.